qinhanmin2014/Learning-Materials/keras-official-examples/README.md

 - cifar10_cnn.py: Trains a simple deep CNN on the CIFAR10 small images dataset.

+- cifar10_resnet.py: Trains a ResNet on the CIFAR10 small images dataset.

 - conv_lstm.py: Demonstrates the use of a convolutional LSTM network.

 - mnist_acgan.py: Implementation of AC-GAN (Auxiliary Classifier GAN) on the MNIST dataset